Daniel-Mietchen/pledges/faq.md

   - Yes, if
     - I have sufficient expertise
     - All publications in the venue are openly licensed
+  - I strongly prefer arrangements where my reviews are public.
 * Am I available as a peer reviewer for scholarly grant proposals?
   - Yes
 * Am I available as a peer reviewer for scholarly data?